maurofr/RL-principled-reward-structures/README.md

 ![Half flip into predict goal](https://github.com/maurofr/RL-principled-reward-structures/blob/main/Clips/hf_pred.gif)

-In this clip the bot car is a Fennec, even though an Octane was used through the entire training.
+In this clip the bot's car is a Fennec, even though an Octane was used through the entire training.

 ### Outplay